Postgraduate Teacher

 What are the benefits?

-- Placement experience: benefit from professional learning and teaching practice in our partner placement schools
+- 6 weeks placement experience: benefit from professional learning and teaching practice in our partner placement schools

 - Learning applied in practice: develop skills and techniques which can be immediately applied in your placement or employment setting